 *Paralegals may not provide legal services directly to the public except as permitted by law.

 The UVU Legal Studies Program strives to provide a rigorous education and real-world training to prepare students for careers as paralegals and in other law-related occupations in Utah and nationally.
-The program focuses on producing exception graduates with the critical thinking and communication skills necessary for success in the legal field and with the practical skills required in today's legal marketplace.
+The program focuses on producing exceptional graduates with the critical thinking and communication skills necessary for success in the legal field and with the practical skills required in today's legal marketplace.

 Follow the Utah Valley Paralegal Studies Facebook page where we post announcements about job openings we're sent, program information, and general professional/legal news.